Gomez1710/XML_Table_manipulation/README.md

 The new and tidy version of the financial table is labeled as **"sar_financial.report.csv"**.

-The folder labeled as "XML_Table_Cleaning" is the same description above, however this time i used the **XML** and **xml2** packages to clean the spreadsheet that contains the XML tables as a column.
+- The folder labeled as "XML_Table_Cleaning" is the same description above, however this time i used the **XML** and **xml2** packages to clean the spreadsheet that contains the XML tables as a column.
 The newer version uses less code and it's cleaner than the original.

+- The new folder labled **"xml_table_cleaning_V3"** is my newest draft of working with and cleaning XML data.
+In this new version, I used the map function from the purrr library as well as several XML functions form the xml2 library.
+In this version, I no longer need to do text cleaning.
+This new version is cleaner and easier to read and follow.